cleverhans-lab/model-extraction-iclr/README.md

 ## Description of the code

-The `main.py` file contains the skeleton our code uses.
-Note that this project was built on a repository for a seperate function and so there are some extra functions in this file we do not use. `main_model_extraction.py` is the main file used to run model extraction attacks and measure the relevant cost metrics.
+The `main.py` file contains the skeleton our code uses. `main_model_extraction.py` is the main file used to run model extraction attacks and measure the relevant cost metrics.
 It is called from the `main.py` code.
 Default parameters used in the code are in the `parameters.py` file.
 For the CIFAR10 and SVHN victim models, we use the models from the Data Free Model Extraction repository (https://github.com/cake-lab/datafree-model-extraction).
 For MNIST, we use the MnistNet Architecture on which we can train a model locally using the script `experiments/train.sh`.

 ### Examples of the pipeline: